When you think about the type of knee injuries often seen in runners, what comes to mind?

 Then here we go.

-What’s Patellar Tendonitis?
+What’s Patellar Tendinitis?

 Although it sounds like a mouthful, patellar tendonitis is simply an inflammation, degeneration or rupture of the patellar tendon caused by unaccustomed or excessive tension forces.